 Satwinder began his career with Urban Splash before moving to Proctor and Matthews Architects.
-He then founded Sauce Architecture with Daniel Jary.
-Satwinder has lectured, reviewed and examined at a number of UK and international schools of architecture.
-He currently teaches at Sheffield University School of Architecture.
+He then co- founded Sauce Architecture.
+He is currently Director of Collaborative Practice at Sheffield University School of Architecture.
 Satwinder is also an onscreen Designer with The Dengineers on CBBC and a trustee of S1 Artspace.

 I’ve worked with some great companies and I’ve taken the opportunities that have come my way.
 But none of this would have been possible if I hadn’t been able to access the right education in the first place.
 I want other people to have that chance too.
 Now I feel very fortunate as I work with brilliant students, educators and practitioners all of whom share a passion for this great subject.

 Architecture is already a fairly exclusive profession and the financial realities of studying are making it even more so.
 It’s a long and arduous course and the introduction of the £9,000 annual fee means that year-on-year students are building up significant debt.
 We risk a future where an architectural profession will only be for those who can afford it.

 Architecture is already a fairly exclusive profession and the financial realities of studying are making it even more so.
 We risk a future where an architectural profession will only be for those who can afford it.

 If I were eighteen now, the chances of me becoming an architect would be close to zero.
 The financial barriers send out a signal: ‘this isn’t for you’.
 And that worries me.
 In that situation the prospect of taking on debt is likely to discourage people.
 I came from a working-class area that wasn’t particularly affluent but had a very diverse demographic.
 If you don’t have family members who have been through the university system then it can be a daunting prospect.
 Having said that, I was fortunate to have the support and encouragement of my parents, which was invaluable.